philga7/mcp-n8n-workflow-builder/README.md

 This usually happens when creating workflows with Set nodes that use the newer n8n parameter structure.
 Version 0.7.2+ includes a fix that supports both the legacy array format and the newer object-based format for Set node parameters.

-## Semantic Versioning and Automated Deployment
+## Semantic Versioning and MCP-Based Workflow Management

-This project uses semantic versioning with automated deployment to `n8n.informedcrew.com`.
+This project uses semantic versioning with MCP-based workflow management.
 The versioning system follows the [Conventional Commits](https://www.conventionalcommits.org/) specification and automatically generates changelogs and releases.

 ### Version Management

 - **Automated Versioning**: Uses semantic-release to automatically determine version bumps based on commit messages
 - **Conventional Commits**: All commits follow the conventional commits format for automatic versioning
-- **Automated Deployment**: Workflows are automatically deployed to `n8n.informedcrew.com` via GitHub Actions
+- **MCP-Based Workflow Management**: Workflows are managed through MCP tools with interactive control
 - **Changelog Generation**: Automatic changelog generation based on commit history

 ### Commit Message Format